Industry Expertise · June 06, 2024

 A number of law firm technology trends have emerged as must-haves, including:

-• Remote flexibility: Connecting with clients via videoconferencing has become essential during the COVID-19 pandemic.
+• Remote flexibility: Connecting with clients using videoconferencing has become essential.
 Virtual face-to-face meetings from wherever you—or your client—are in the world reinforce your personal touch.

 • Personalized resources: Along with regular video updates, individualized client portals simplify the exchange of documents and forms while reinforcing security.